pxdrxz/pxdrxz/README.md

 **Full Stack Developer | Fintech Enthusiast | Java & React | SQL Server | Node.js**

-Welcome to my GitHub!
+Welcome to my Personal GitHub!
 I’m a developer passionate about technology, innovation, and problem-solving.
 My focus is on **front-end and back-end**, always striving for best practices, performance, and scalability.
 I’m currently working on projects related to **fintechs**, exploring the world of payments, data, and digital financial solutions.